-- Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date. - The practice understood the learning needs of staff and provided protected time and training to meet them.
-Up to date records of skills, qualifications and training were maintained.
-Staff were encouraged and given opportunities to develop. - The practice provided staff with ongoing support.
+- Staff had appropriate knowledge for their role, for example, to carry out reviews for people with long term conditions, older people and people requiring contraceptive reviews. - Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date. - The practice understood the learning needs of staff and provided protected time and training to meet them.
+Staff were encouraged and given opportunities to develop. - Records of skills, qualifications and training were not always updated or maintained.
+On the day of inspection we found some inconsistencies between training certificates held in staff files and documented completed training on the training matrix.
+The practice was able to update and send us the training matrix two days after the inspection. - We found a number of staff had not undertaken health and safety or fire safety training.
+We were sent evidence staff had undertaken this training within two days of the inspection. - The practice provided staff with ongoing support.
 This included an induction process, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and support for revalidation.
 The induction process for healthcare assistants included the requirements of the Care Certificate.
-The practice ensured the competence of staff employed in advanced roles by audit of their clinical decision making, including non-medical prescribing. - There was a clear approach for supporting and managing staff when their performance was poor or variable. - Dispensary staff were appropriately qualified and their competence was assessed regularly.
-They could demonstrate how they kept their skills and knowledge up to date.
+The practice ensured the competence of staff employed in advanced roles by audit of their clinical decision making, including non-medical prescribing.